nutanix-japan/nai-llm/docs/infra/infra_nkp.md

         > Cluster was created successfully!
 Get the dashboard details with:
         > nkp get dashboard --kubeconfig="/home/ubuntu/nkp/nkpdev.conf"
         ```

+    ??? info "Self-Manged Cluster??"

+        The ``--self-managed`` argument of the ``nkp create cluster nutanix`` command will deploy bootstrap, and Kommander management automatically.

+        However, we are specifically **not using** it here in this lab, to run through Kommander installation later.

 5. Observe the events in the shell and in Prism Central events